 Textbooks have not kept pace with these developments, and currently few universities offer courses on these subjects aimed at evolutionary biologists.

 Evolutionary biologists need to understand this field because of the ability to collect large amounts of data by computer, the development of statistical methods for changes of traits on evolutionary trees and for changes in a single species through time, and the realization that quantitative characters will not soon be fully explained by genomics.
 This workshop aims to fill this need by reviewing basic aspects of theory and illustrating how that theory can be tested with data, both from single species and from multiple-species phylogenies.
 Participants will use R, an open-source statistical programming language, to build and test evolutionary models.

 The workshop involves lectures and in-class computer exercises.
 You can consult the 2019 workshop website for examples, using the links found at the 2019 schedule mentioned above.

 The intended participants for this workshop are graduate students, postdoctoral fellows, and junior faculty members in evolutionary biology.
 The workshop can accommodate up to 30 participants.

 Cost to be paid to Friday Harbor Laboratories.
-The fee will cover housing and meals at FHL and all other workshop expenses, except travel.
-Participants who have been admitted to attend will make their payment prior to arrival at FHL.
+The fee will cover housing and meals at FHL and all other workshop expenses except travel.
+Participants who have been admitted to attend should make their payment prior to arrival at FHL.
 Details of payment by credit card or check will be provided once the applicant has been admitted to attend.